Seeing the City for the Trees

 Spectral Mixture Analysis allows "mixed" pixels that can contain more than one class of land cover, reducing misclassification and allowing scientists to more accurately map the amount and distribution of vegetation in relation to urban building materials.
 This method represents an improvement over thematic classification, in which pixels must be classified as one type, even if they contain another type of land cover.
 "Instead of lumping a variety of different surface types into one thematic class and assigning one single value to that area, we're using Spectral Mixture Analysis to estimate fractions of urban land cover types," said Small.

-To study vegetation in a number of cities around the world, Small and his colleagues at the SEDAC used Landsat data from NASA's Land Processes Distributed Active Archive Center (LP DAAC) and the Global Land Cover Facility, as well as data from commercial satellites such as Quickbird and Ikonos.
+To study vegetation in a number of cities around the world, Small and his colleagues at the SEDAC used Landsat data from LP DAAC and the Global Land Cover Facility, as well as data from commercial satellites such as Quickbird and Ikonos.

 Relying on Landsat data, Spectral Mixture Analysis proved consistently effective at mapping urban vegetation, regardless of the city, making it flexible and broadly applicable.
 "Compared to many other types of urban data, the big advantage of Landsat is that it works exactly the same way over every place in the world," said Small.

 An urban mapping technique based on satellite data that provides continuous coverage will allow city managers to observe changes in urban land cover over time to see whether growth patterns in their cities are alleviating or exacerbating the urban heat island effect.